isaiahnields/WebLoader/README.md

 #### 1. Full

 A full website download involves downloading every page that is present on a given host.

-To run a full website download the following command must be run:
+To run a full website download, run the following command:

 ```
 phantomjs loader.js https://example.com/